Administrative Principal: Ms. Linda Dennehy.

 Rolla no: 18883P

 We see our school as a caring and happy community of pupils, staff, parents, management – who work together towards the common goal of preparing young people for living life to the full, as happy concerned and loving people useful members of society and committed Christians.
-We endeavour to foster an atmosphere of inclusiveness in our school that encourages respect for diversity of values, abilities, religious tradition, and all cultures in today’s society.
+Scoil Íosagáin strives to provide an ordered, happy and secure atmosphere where the self esteem of each staff member will be enhanced and developed with compassion and due regard for the staff member’s individuality.
+Teachers are encouraged to develop their personal and professional talents through which they glorify God and serve those young people in whose education they play such a significant role.
+We endeavour to foster an atmosphere of inclusiveness in our school that encourages respect for diversity of values, ability, religious traditions, and all cultures in today’s society.

 We believe that in order to successfully care for our pupils close links must be established between school and home.
+Scoil Íosagáin encourages strongly the involvement of parents as partners in education in leading the young pupils to the fullness of their potential.
 We have a supportive parents association.

-We try to nurture in our pupils a sense of pride in our Irish cultural heritage through music, literature, dance and sport and promotion of our Irish language.
+We try to nurture in our pupils a sense of pride in our Irish cultural heritage through music, literature, dance, sport and promotion of our Irish language.

-Reviewed by Board of Management of Scoil Iosagain: 19th June 2012
+Reviewed by Board of Management of Scoil Iosagáin 14th November 2016